 – superior protection against algae stains when you install Timberline Ultra HD

-In fact, just recently GAF was the first manufacture ALL of whose asphalt shingles passed rigorous ASTM AC438 tests on long term performance.
+In fact, just recently GAF was the first manufacturer ALL of whose asphalt shingles passed rigorous ASTM AC438 tests on long term performance.
 They included:

 – performance after prolonged sun exposure